AyaAlahdl/Rate/README.md

-# EduRate
-"EduRate" is a platform that rates and reviews educators in universities, providing users with valuable insights and feedback.
+"Rate" confidently offers a platform for rating and reviewing projects, pictures, or ideas, providing users with valuable insights and feedback.